martinemde/mdphlex/README.md

 # MDPhlex

 MDPhlex is a Phlex component for rendering Markdown.
 No... not rendering markdown into HTML, rendering plain Markdown, programmatically.

-MDPhlex is perfect for dynamically creating context for LLMs, generating an llms.txt file from real content, or composing markdown out of componentized pieces.
+MDPhlex is for dynamically creating context for LLMs, generating llms.txt files from real content, or composing markdown with components.

 ## Installation